 Did you notice the beadboard wallpaper in here?
 I added that during the renovation too and wrapped it around the room.
 I have shared tutorials on how easy this paper is to work with before, but I can share another one again if you all are interested.
 It’s such an easy and inexpensive way to update an area with architectural interest.
-Here’s the Graham Brown beadboard wallpaper in my online shop if you want to check it out.
+Here’s the Graham Brown beadboard wallpaper (affiliate link) if you want to check it out.
 I always have a button link on my sidebar to the shop too.

 The countertop is a beautiful white/gray marble and it’s so pretty.
 I found this white mirror at Homegoods and love how it looks in here, all white and fresh with a little diamond pattern.